-This tour travels perhaps the remotest track in the entire desert, running from Peoppel corner, north along the QLD NT border then along the dry remnent river bed of the ancient Hay River.
+This tour travels perhaps the remotest track in the entire desert, running from Peoppel corner, north along the QLD NT border then along the dry remnant river bed of the ancient Hay River.

-Once completely inaccessable, the Hay River area of the Simpson Desert is now accessible due to the efforts of Jol Flemming and the traditional owner Lindsay Bookie.
-Lindsay runs a neat, tidy and very welcome camp facility at Batton Hill where we overnight.
+Once completely inaccessible, the Hay River area of the Simpson Desert is now accessible due to the efforts of Jol Flemming and the traditional owner Lindsay Bookie.
+Lindsay has sinced passed away but his extended family run a neat, tidy and very welcome camp facility at Batton Hill where we overnight.
 Our host then takes us on a bush tucker tour of his land.
 Depending on the season, we may dig for yams and witchety grubs; collect bush bananas, bush tomatoes and fruits like native cucumber and the yalka, a type of onion found in the area.

-An evening spent relaxing around the campfire with Lindsay, is an unforgettable experience as he talks about his country, the old people, their traditional ways and some of their stories.
+An evening spent relaxing around the campfire, is an unforgettable experience as we ponder the country, the old people, their traditional ways and some of their stories.

 Step back in time to when aboriginal people populated this arid region of the continent.
 The Hay River tour is perhaps the most interesting of all tours.
 Retrace the steps of the earliest explorers, learn of aboriginal life in the desert.
-Seee artifacts left where they were last used perhaps thousands of years prior.
+See artefacts left where they were last used perhaps thousands of years prior.

 The Hay river trip is one you will remember and talk about for a lifetime.